Reasons Behind Your Shiny Skin And Ways To Manage It

 4. Use Proper Makeup Products

-If you are trying to mattify your skin, go for oil-free primers as they have shine-control properties.
+If you are trying to mattify your skin, go for oil-free primers that have shine-control or oil-absorbing properties.
 Apply them to the areas that produce excess oil, like the T-zone.
 If you have excessively oily skin, go light on foundations.
 They can feel heavy and prevent the skin from breathing.
 Instead, go for lightweight tinted moisturizers.

 Keep a sebum-preventing powder handy.
 Use it for touch-ups and prevent shine.
 No-sebum powders have a mineral-based formula that absorbs excess oil and prevents shine for at least a few hours.